rindPHI/isla/docs/islaspec.md

 segments).
 Note that the second form can also be used when specifying an ISLa constraint, but is translated to the first form by [universally closing over the free nonterminal `<type>`](#free-nonterminals).
-Segments are connected using the `..` operator (descendent axis).[^6] Each segment consists of one of more child axis usages connected by `.`.
+Segments are connected using the `..` operator (descendent axis).
+Each segment consists of one of more child axis usages connected by `.`.
 The `[pos]` specifiers are optional and default to `[1]`.

-[^6]: The descendent axis is not yet supported by the ISLa solver as of version 0.8.15.

 Semantically, `var.<type1>[pos1]` refers to the `pos1`-th *direct* child of type `<type1>` in the derivation tree associated to `var`, where counting starts from